+- 1. Race

-- 1. Race 2.
-Color
+- 2. Color

-- 3.
+- 3. Religion

-- Religion National origin 4.
+- 4. National origin

-- Sex (including sexual orientation and gender identity)
+- 5. Sex (including sexual orientation and gender identity)

-Marital status
+- 6. Marital status

-- Age (provided the applicant has the capacity to contract) The fact that all or part of the applicant's income derives from a public assistance 7
+- 7. Age (provided the applicant has the capacity to contract)

+- 8. The fact that all or part of the applicant's income derives from a public assistance program; or
-- 8.

-- The fact that the applicant has in good faith exercised any right under the Consumer Credit Protection Act.
-9.
+- 9. The fact that the applicant has in good faith exercised any right under the Consumer Credit Protection Act.